yassine-yahya/Module-Servers/chat-server/README.md

 | POST   | `/messages`    | create a new message   |
 | DELETE | `/messages/17` | delete a message by id |

 ## Solution

-You can find the solution to this challenge on the `solutions` branch of this repo.
+You can hopefully find solutions to this challenge on the `solutions` branch of this repo.
+If not, ask your mentors to update it!